aaronsium/Search-Algorithms/README.md

 classes that implements CacheManager receive both problem and it solution and store it so we can get by o(1) solutions to problems we already had deal with.

+#### State
+Type: `object`

+holds the position we got into in algorithm.
+Starting from the Initial state all the way to the goal state, every State describes every step.

 #### algorithms

+Type: `search object`

-- `AStar`, `BestFirstSearch` : receive a search implemention, finds the path with the lowest cost and returns it.
+- `AStar`, `BestFirstSearch` : receive a searchable implemention, finds the path with the lowest cost and returns it.

-- `BFS`, `DFS`: receive a search implemention, finds the shortest path and returns it.
+- `BFS`, `DFS`: receive a searchable implemention, finds the shortest path and returns it.

 ## Github